loqi/TTTT/doc/data_model/tttt.md

 me -- person to person.
 If it's a small harm, it can be handled algorithmically by adjusting database values and going about the day slightly differently as a result.

-This is whit gives a TTTT network its power.
+This is what gives a TTTT network its power.
 We don't normally attempt to discern the value and risk associated with each individual little packet of information flowing through the network.
 Instead we try our best to accurately evaluate and update the algorithmically quantified trustworthiness of the person behind the nodes directly connected to our nodes ("dunbar" nodes or the dunbar people controlling